augustob/DiffIdeas/README.md

 Running tests from the start to the end of the data is the most usual way.

 With a loop from the position zero to the length of the data array we have safe results.
 The loop breaks if a difference is found.

-For considering the data chunks equal the entire array is tested.
-The cost of time and processing is directly related with the data size.
+The entire array is tested to consider the data equal.

 The solution performs this test and presents the measures of loop interactions and time cost for the operation.